How to Easily Create Your Wedding Guest List

 1) If one person has divorced parents, the parents on that person's side would then split those guests allotted.
 In the case of 33 invites, the mom and her husband would get 16, and the dad and his wife would get 16.

 2) If one parent or both are helping to pay and want to be given more invites, let them know that you wanted everyone to have an even share of guests to invite.
 Stick to your guns and don't give in.

 Who are you most worried about inviting crazy people?

 Compiling Your Final List

 So, in a month, you'll collect the lists from each of your parents.
-You might want to give them periodic reminders about their guest list throughout the month (him with his parents, her with hers) so that they are ready when you finally ask them for their list.
-Make sure all lists have full names and all contact info, including at least addresses and phone numbers, along with A-list, B-list and C-list designations (Bridal Guide).
+You might want to give them periodic reminders about their guest list throughout the month (him with his parents, her with hers) so that they are ready when you finally ask them for their lists.
+Make sure everyone's lists have full names and all contact info, including at least addresses and phone numbers, along with A-list, B-list, and C-list designations.

-I bet you that you'll end up with way more names than you expected.
+I bet you that you'll end up with way more names than you expected to get.
+It's going to be hard for an party to stick to their assigned number of invites.
 Don't worry.
 Throughout this month you will have been Choosing Your Wedding Date, Picking Out and Ordering Your Perfect Wedding Stationary, and Looking at Wedding Venues.
 At this point you'll have a much better idea about the right number of guests to invite.

 © 2013 Victoria Van Ness